< Back to Glossary

 Why do banks need to do anti-money laundering checks?

-All banks need to do anti-money laundering checks in order to ensure that the person depositing the money is who they say they are, and that the money was obtained legally.
+All banks need to do anti-money laundering checks to ensure that the person depositing the money is who they say they are, and that the money was obtained legally.

 Banks do this because they are heavily regulated.
 If they are seen to have been involved in money laundering, albeit unknowingly, they can still risk big fines.
 Not only does this affect the bank financially but it can also worsen their reputation.